MinterTeam/minter-network-web/content/docs/index.md

 After the token has been created, users can send it via regular wallets similar to ordinary coins.

-### Issuance Fees
+### Token Exchange

+Since tokens are not backed, their conversion cannot be based on the formulas used with coins.
+The token is exchangeable only if it is present in liquidity pools.

+## Issuance fees for coins and tokens

-To issue a token, Creator should pay a fee that depends on the length of Symbol.
+To issue a coin, Creator should pay a fee that depends on the length of Symbol.

 3 letters – 100 000 MUSDC
 4 letters – 10 000 MUSDC
 5 letters – 1 000 MUSDC
 6 letters – 100 MUSDC
 7–10 letters – 10 MUSDC

-### Token Exchange

-Since tokens are not backed, their conversion cannot be based on the formulas used with coins.
-The token is exchangeable only if it is present in liquidity pools.

 ## Liquidity Pools